Contact and About Us

 Mark Faith and Wilbur Smith

 These customers would include private museums, institutions, celebrities, and wealthy individuals building collections of specific authors.
 In the area of Tolkien collectables, this would include art and other memorabilia.
 Actually only a small fraction of our business with regard to Wilbur Smith and Tolkien, particularly the latter, was conducted over the internet.
 Despite this, we transacted millions of pounds sterling in rare items.
 Over this period, if it came on the market or even if it was sold privately, the most important and rarest items passed through our business.
 This is how we became such experts even though we were relatively new to the market.
 This included a signed Hobbit book, which sold for £54,000, and a Lord of the Rings set for £75,000, the highest prices at the time ever achieved for these books.
-We also handled many dozens of pieces of original art and limited prints through our business.
+(Now they seem cheap!)
+We also handled many dozens of pieces of original art and limited prints that were Tolkien inspired.
 This is how we know so many artists producing work inspired by Tolkien, and still work with them today.
 Unlike the situation with many authors, books and art form a single market for collectors of J.R.R.
 Tolkien.

 The founders of the Tolkien Museum in the early stages of talks